Spring at Kew Gardens

 The 250 types of magnificent magnolias across the Gardens are a sight to behold in early April.
 The trees grouped together at Elizabeth Gate, with their large pink and white flowers, will stand out as a special highlight of your visit.

 For more unusual, exotic bulbs visit the Davies Alpine House, with its changing displays from March to May.
-For updates on what is on display, see the Alpine and Rock Garden team blog.

 The trees are alive